 The Constitutional Court Trust (CCT) is looking for recent South African graduates with a keen interest in visual art and justice in South Africa to apply for a full-time paid internship opportunity working on the Constitutional Court Art Collection (CCAC) at the CCT.

-To learn more about the CCT, go to http://www.concourttrust.org.za.
+To learn more about the CCT, go to our website.

-To learn more about the CCAC, go to http://ccac.concourttrust.org.za/.
+To learn more about the CCAC, go to our website.

 ABOUT THE INTERNSHIP

-The curatorial internship at CCT is aimed at developing learning opportunities within the fields of art administration, curatorship, cataloguing and research.
+The curatorial internship at the CCT aims to develop learning opportunities within the fields of art administration, curatorship, cataloging and research.
 The focus of the internship will be in the following areas, amongst others: